-In consultation with Sadliers, we custom built and tested their system at our Bentley facility.
+In consultation with Sadliers, we custom built and tested their system at our research facility.
 Adaptations included an integrated decanting attachment with built in venting and a mobile skid.
-This system also operates cleanly, eliminating post loading tanker clean downs allowing for very fast turn around times.
+This system also operates cleanly, eliminating post loading tanker clean downs allowing for very fast turnaround times.

 Smoothing the flow

 Floveyor’s versatility was more than a match for the next challenge in Sadliers’ supply chain operation.
 Atmospheric and temperature changes in transit activated the sugar’s hygroscopic propensity to form lumps of various sizes.
 Whilst the Floveyor dealt easily with this by stopping or breaking the lumps on its integrated safety grid, some of the smaller ones blocked the road tankers ‘on board’ blowing systems.

 We solved this problem handily by retrofitting a lump breaker to condition the sugar prior to filling the road tankers eliminating problems at both ends of the loading and unloading process.